 The first taverns in Chicagoua (Allium Tricoccum, the native garlic plant, not wild onions) began in the 1820s as log structures.
 Guests were served some type of dinner and breakfast, usually sweetened bread, which was included with the overnight stay.
 The taverns sold plenty of beer, whiskey, and liquor to drink in-house and a quantity of beer to take home.
 The saloon's favorite snacks were very salty ("keeps 'em drink'n"), pickled eggs, pickled pig's feet, and Jerky.
 The accommodations were basic: a bed, a bite to eat, a roof over your head, a clean(er) outhouse, and stable horse service.

-Taverns, hotels, and boarding houses have no clear distinction between them during this era.
+Taverns, hotels, and boarding houses had no clear distinction between them during this era.

 Early in 1830, Elijah Wentworth, Sr. [nickname: "Old Geese"] took over the management, paying Kinzie $300 per year until 1832.
 It was often referred to as Old Geese's Tavern during those years.
-Alternatively, the early settlers referred to it as Rat Castle even though it was the best-run tavern in town.
+Alternatively, the early settlers referred to it as Rat Castle even though it was the best-run Tavern in town.
 In June of 1832, Charles Taylor and his wife Mary rented and ran the business for about one year, and it was General Scott's headquarters during the 1832 Black Hawk War.
-The tavern was referred to as Taylor's Tavern.
-In 1833 Chester Ingersoll bought the tavern and operated it under Traveler's Home and Western Stage House.
+The Tavern was referred to as Taylor's Tavern.
+In 1833, Chester Ingersoll bought and operated the Tavern under Traveler's Home and Western Stage House.
 It ceased to be a public house in 1834.